jillesvangurp/es-kotlin-client/README.md

     // the SearchHits from the elasticsearch client
 }

-// maps the source using jackson, done lazily because we use a Kotlin sequence results.mappedHits.forEach {
+// mappedHits maps the source using jackson, done lazily because we use a Kotlin sequence results.mappedHits.forEach {
     // and we deserialized the results
     assert(it.message).contains("quick")